 Beside Still Waters: A Journey of Comfort and Renewal is a book for mourners, for those who will someday become mourners, and for those anticipating their own journey out of this life.
 It offers liturgy both classical and contemporary for different stages along the mourner’s path, from prayers for healing (even when “cure” may be out of reach) and prayers to recite before dying, to prayers for every stage of mourning: from aninut (the time between death and burial), to shiva (the first week of mourning), to shloshim (the first month), the culmination of the first year, yahrzeit (death-anniversary) and yizkor (times of remembrance).

-Edited in the trans-denominational spirit of Jewish renewal, Beside Still Waters was designed to be used both across and beyond the denominational spectrum.
+In the trans-denominational spirit of Jewish renewal, Beside Still Waters is for individuals and communities across the Jewish spiritual spectrum.
 Its contributors include a variety of writers, artists, rabbis, and spiritual directors with deep experience in crafting meaningful Jewish liturgies.
 (See the contributor list below.)

 Praise for Beside Still Waters